Gannett Co Inc. (GCI) vs. Its Peers: A Comparison - News Heater

 Many brokerage firms have already submitted their reports for GCI stocks, with Citigroup repeating the rating for GCI by listing it as a “Sell.”
 The predicted price for GCI in the upcoming period, according to Citigroup is $3.80 based on the research report published on June 03, 2021 of the previous year 2021.

-During the last 5 trading sessions, GCI fell by -11.42%, which changed the moving average for the period of 200-days by -3.43% in comparison to the 20-day moving average, which settled at $2.50.
-In addition, Gannett Co Inc. saw 10.84% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GCI fell by -22.59%, which changed the moving average for the period of 200-days by -19.04% in comparison to the 20-day moving average, which settled at $2.42.
+In addition, Gannett Co Inc. saw -13.55% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading